Tuesday, August 17, 2010

 Home in Paris

 What do YOU do your 1st day in Paris?
+It could be anywhere you love to visit really...Do you rent a Velib and go cruising around town?

 What makes you feel immediatement at home in a place you've visited before?
 A stop at your favorite patisserie per chance, like SECCO?
-Do you plan on cooking a meal (if you rented an apartment) and go off to your favorite marche?
+Do you plan on cooking a meal (you rented an apartment) and go off to your favorite marche?
 Buy a few fleurs for your room, say at La Nom de la Rose, even if you're staying in a hotel..?
 GO SHOE SHOPPING!
 Or browse in a wine shop..?

 Do you get all sportive and need to take a jog in the Luxembourg Jardin to feel homie?